 The amazing people I’m lucky to work with!

-I am currently a teaching fellow for PSY 1900 with Patrick Mair.
-I lead two lab sections per week and cover the following topics in R:
+I have previously served as a teaching fellow for PSY 1900 with Patrick Mair.
+I taught two lab sections per week and covered the following topics in R: